GregK10/722Workshop_Velvet.SPAdes_YY.MY.GK/3_Velvet.md

 - This time we are just using default range of hash values (or kmer) to try of 19 to 31, with the steps being 2 (the program is trying to find the most optimal hash size)
  	-  In our workshop, the optimal hash value was determined to be 25
 - The flag ```-shortPaired``` represents that illumina paired end reads are used.
+- coverage cutoff can also be set automatically to half the length weighted median contig coverage depth.
+Although you may wish to optimise this parameter in further iterations, this option allows you to quickly obtain a decent assembly in your first run

+### The output directory contains 8 files.

+29-03-2021-12-37-05_Logfile.txt
+contigs.fa
+Graph
+Graph2
+Log
+PreGraph
+Sequences
+stats.txt

+### Now that we have assembled contigs using both SPAdes and Velvet, let us check out summary statistics using QUAST